rduart/TelsaCoilWinder/README.md

 ### AccelStepper_sketchV4.ino & CoilWinderV4.HMI

-This version use the coil length to calculate the number of turns and the estimated time of the build.
+This version use the coil length to calculate the number of turns and the estimated time for the build.

 ### AccelStepper_sketchAlt.ino & CoilWinderAlt.HMI

 This version use the coil length, or the number of turns.
-If coil length is specified the number of turns is cacluated along with the estimated time.
-If the number of turns was specified the estimated time for the build is calculated.
+If coil length is specified, the number of turns is cacluated along with the estimated time.
+If the number of turns is specified, the estimated coil length and the estimated time for the build is calculated.

 ![Alt text](/Images/CoilWinder.jpg)

+>[!NOTE]
+If you have an questions or if you see a better way to have done something please open an issue and let me know.